phylyc/somatic_workflow/README.md

 - **4.2 Multi-sample Segmentation**: Segment denoised total copy ratios and allelic copy ratio across multiple samples.
 - **4.3 Per-sample Copy Ratio Inference**: Infer copy ratios for each sample.
 - **4.4 Per-sample Event Calling**: Call amplifications and deletions for each sample.
+- **4.5 Per-sample Segmentation Plotting**: Plot the segmented denoised copy ratios and allelic copy ratios for each sample.
-- **4.5 Per-sample Germline Filtering**: Filter segments called as amp/del in the matched normal sample from the tumor segmentations.
+- **4.6 Per-sample Germline Filtering**: Filter segments called as amp/del in the matched normal sample from the tumor segmentations. (optional, by default turned off)
-- **4.6 Per-sample Segmentation Plotting**: Plot the segmented denoised copy ratios and allelic copy ratios for each sample.

 ### 5. Clonal Analysis
 - **5.1 ABSOLUTE**: Perform per-sample clonal analysis of the identified variants and estimate tumor purity and ploidy.
+- **5.2 ABSOLUTE extraction**: Extract results for one chosen solution (needs manual input).

 Please remember to always review the intermediate results to ensure that the final results are as expected.
 Inappropriate filtering or parameter settings can lead to misleading output.